May I see my room before the move-in date?

 When can I move in?

 Move-in typically occurs in mid- to late August.
 Check with your Admissions Counselor or the Office of Student Life for your specific date.

 Each resident will have a bed, mattress, chest of drawers, closet/wardrobe, desk and chair.

 Can I build my own loft bed?

 You are welcome to build your own loft bed using the proper specifications.
 Bethel College primarily uses 75-inch mattresses.

-Will I have cable television access and a computer connection?
+Will I have a computer connection?

 Are bed lofts available?